oasis-board-process-committee/OBCPs/under-development/OBCP-6-using-markdown.md

 current version into GitHub, this could be done on a weekly or monthly basis depending on how much the document changes.

+## 2.1 Issues With Using Markdown in GitHub

+GitHub was designed for source code tracking and not document writing.
+As such, just as in comments in source code, simple and tiny changes in a sentence can reflect that the entire paragraph has changed, so reviewers of Pull Requests should be mindful of this.

+When using GitHub natively to work on documents in Markdown, then groups should consider tiny commits and pull requests which is often not the norm for source code.
+Becuase unlike in Google Docs or other tools, a pull request that contains changes throughout the document prevents editors from accepting part but not all of the pull request.

+This also means that during a high level of document change and churn, native GitHub may not be the best choice.

 # 3 Markdown Syntax

 The following resources should help groups understand the Markdown syntax.